Soontao/iconfinder/README.md

 ## update

-now, with update, this script could process any icons under 512 * 512 px
+now, with updates, this script could process any icons, no limit.

-meanwhile, with update, you could process all files in a specific directory
+meanwhile, with update, you could process all files in a images directory

 ## install

+download script and install dependecies

 ```bash
 git clone https://github.com/Soontao/iconfinder